Balanced Cavaliers beat Bulls 103-94 without Sexton

 Cavaliers: Bickerstaff hinted Sexton’s injury could be day-to-day.
 “It’s no major concern of anything lingering at this point.
 We’ll continued to monitor,” he said. … With Sexton out, F Cedi Osman made his 16th start this season in a tweaked lineup.
 “Everybody has to chip in and do a little more,” Bickerstaff said. … Kevin Love (right calf strain), Matthew Dellavedova (concussion, appendectomy) and Taurean Prince (left shoulder sprain) remained out.

-Bulls: Coach Billy Donovan said G/F Garrett Temple (sprained left ankle) was healthy enough to play, but he didn’t enter the rotation Wednesday.
+Bulls: Donovan said G/F Garrett Temple (sprained left ankle) was healthy enough to play, but he didn’t enter the rotation Wednesday.
 Temple had missed six games entering Wednesday and Donovan was concerned about his lack of playing time.

 ROAD TRIPPING